Martin Ulirsch

 Welcome!
 I am a Junior Professor for Number Theory in the Algebra and Geometry Group at Goethe University Frankfurt am Main and a Principal Investigator at the newly established SFB 326 - GAUS.
 My research program is also funded by DFG-Sachbeihilfe Grant Project No. 456557832 "From Riemann surfaces to tropical curves (and back again)".
 Until 2022, my position in Frankfurt was supported by the LOEWE-Schwerpunkt Uniformized Structures in Arithmetic and Geometry.

-My research interests are in algebraic geometry, with a particular focus on tropical geometry and moduli spaces, logarithmic and non-Archimedean geometry, matroids and buildings, vector bundles and principal bundles and, in general, on combinatorial algebraic geometry.
+My research interests are in algebraic geometry and combinatorics, with a particular focus on tropical geometry and moduli spaces, logarithmic and non-Archimedean geometry, matroids and buildings, as well as on vector bundles and combinatorial algebraic geometry.

 Research Group